Last updated

 OneDrive and Sharepoint

-OneDrive and SharePoint file activity is one of the clearest indicators of focused work inside Microsoft 365.
-WorkSights ingests file interaction metadata from Microsoft's Unified Audit Log to reflect when users are actively working with documents, while preserving full file privacy.
+File activity is one of the clearest indicators of focused work inside Microsoft 365.
+WorkSights receives file interaction metadata from Microsoft’s audit logs, keeping your file contents fully private.

 OneDrive and SharePoint activity requires audit logging to be active for your tenant.
 If file activity is not appearing, see Microsoft 365 Audit Log Activation.